albertjimrod/personal_projects/web_scrapping/README.md

 ![What_is_Web_Scraping](https://technofaq.org/wp-content/uploads/2019/06/What_is_Web_Scraping.png)

-# Motivation to carry out the projects:
+# Main motivation :

-Obtaining the necessary data automatically for later use and regardless of the datasets that circulate on the Internet, is one of the tools that a data analyst must be in the toolbox (or at least that's what I think).
+Obtaining the necessary data automatically for later use and regardless of the datasets that circulate on the Internet, is one of the tools that a data analyst must have in their own toolbox (or at least that's what I think).

-## Chronology:
+## Proyects chronology:

 - [Hispasonic](https://www.hispasonic.com/anuncios/teclados-sintetizadores)